muhammadmb/Employee-app-RestfulApi/README.md

 ## To test

-import these requests to postman from Employee app.postman_collection file
+open EmployeeApi.sln by Microsoft VS and run it, then import these requests to postman from Employee app.postman_collection file